AryanGupta0007/aryan_binance_bot/README.md

 ```

-5. Configure Binance API keys in a `.env` file:
+5. Create a .env folder in root folder  Configure Binance API keys in a `.env` file:
 ```
 BINANCE_API_KEY=your_api_key
 BINANCE_API_SECRET=your_api_secret